secretstartups/handbook/ceo/index.html.md

 ## Transport

-The CEO will pay for all transport expenses (flight, uber, etc.) personally.
+The CEO will pay for all transport expenses (flight, Uber, etc.) personally.
 By default flying business class.
 On short flight with other team members fly economy if we can sit together, in this case still pay personally.